-As an owner of operational wind farms, the key risk faced by the Group is power price.
-Power prices in 2017 were in line with budget.
-In general, independent forecasters expect UK wholesale power prices to rise in real terms from current levels, driven by higher gas and carbon prices.
+The key value driver affecting operating UK wind farms is the wholesale power price.
+In general, independent forecasters expect the UK wholesale power price to rise in real terms, driven by higher gas and carbon prices.
 The long term power price forecast is updated each quarter and reflected in the reported NAV.

 The Company does not expect any material change to its business as a result of the UK exiting the European Union.
-Being solely UK focused and deliberately low-risk, all of the Group's assets and liabilities are inside the UK and sterling denominated.
+Being solely UK focused and deliberately low risk, all of the Group's assets and liabilities are within the UK and sterling denominated.
 In addition, the regulatory regime under which the assets operate is robust, longstanding and rooted in UK legislation.

 In general, the outlook for the Group is very encouraging, with proven operational and financial performance from the existing portfolio combined with a healthy pipeline of attractive further investment opportunities.
-2017 was a record year both in terms of market transactions (70) and investments by the Group (11).
-By continuing to be selective, we look forward to further acquisitions in line with the Company's investment objective.